montlikadani/TabList/README.md

 * [Sponge](https://ore.spongepowered.org/montlikadani/%5BAnimated-Tab%5D---TabList)

 ### Bug report/feature request
-If you find a bug about the plugin, please make an issue here: https://github.com/montlikadani/TabList/issues
+If you find a bug or you want a feature to be added about the plugin, please make an issue here: https://github.com/montlikadani/TabList/issues